 Times are inevitably tough.
 Covid-19 might have impacted your business and reduced your profits.
 If you’re on the hunt for a new van you might be contemplating a variety of options.
 You don’t always have to purchase a new van as there are multiple options at your disposal.
 The most popular choice people have to make is whether to lease or buy your new van?
 We’re going to run through the most important information here in order to help you make the right choice for your business.

-1.First up, what’s the difference between leasing or buying a new van?
+1.First up, what’s the difference between van leasing in Ireland or buying a new van?

 When you buy a van it means you need to have the disposable income in it’s entirety immediately.
 So, this either means applying for a loan or forking up the cash.
 The benefit of buying a van is that it belongs to you and you are able to make any upgrades or modifications to it.
 It is also an asset.
 When leasing a vehicle however, you do not own it.
 Instead you pay a monthly fee for the privilege of using the van.
 However, with leasing options you can pay a lump sum at the end of the term in order to purchase the van outright.